 We also liked the optional attachments including one to roll oats, a meat grinder, and a vegetable slicer/grater.
 Since we store whole oats, the flaker (oat roller) gets used frequently.

-This mill continues to be my primary grain mill.
+This mill was my primary grain mill for a long time.
 One reason is because, unlike the other electric mills, I can use this one to grind flax seeds if they are added to my wheat before grinding for making bread.
 It is a smaller mill, but holds enough grain at one time to bake two loaves of bread.
 Unlike the other electric mills, the FGM doesn’t have a container built in to catch the flour.
 I use a large mixing bowl.
 That is no issue for me and makes it easier to clean.

 All the mills have a control to set how fine or course the flour will be.
 The FGM doesn’t grind flour quite as fine as the other electrics.
 I cannot tell the difference once the bread is baked.
 However, this might be a problem for people who bake a lot of pastries.
 I have read posts by people who run the flour through the mill for a second milling resulting in finer flour.

 The FGM electric doesn’t grind flour as fast as the electric Wondermill and Nutrimill.
 My routine is to grind enough Prairie Gold hard white wheat, mixed grains, and flax seeds to bake two loaves of bread at a time.
-While the grain is grinding, I use the time to get everything else ready, measured, and put away.
-The timing works out perfectly for me.
+While the grain is grinding, I can use the time to get everything else ready, measured, and put away.

 The FGM can be used to grind dry beans and dent corn for cornmeal to make cornbread or hush puppies.
 Beans and corn are hard and will wear down the stainless steel burr resulting in the mill not grinding your wheat and other grains as finely.
 We bought a second burr that we use only for beans and corn.
 The FGM cannot grind popcorn for making cornmeal because the popcorn is harder and will ruin the burr.